ember-learn/guides-source/README.md

 ### Linting and spellchecking

 The guides are spellchecked and linted for Markdown consistency.
-You can test your contributions by running `npm run lint::md`.
+You can test your contributions by running `npm run lint:md`.
 Linting and spellchecking must pass or they will fail in Travis-CI.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on linting and spellchecking.